Atlanta Highway Crashes Lawyer

 However, if you are 50 percent or more at fault for the cause of the crash, the comparative fault laws bar you from recovering any compensation for your injuries and damages.

 Our highway crash lawyers understand these laws.
 We have experience fighting insurance companies that unfairly try to blame accident victims for causing a crash.
 Some insurance companies use comparative fault laws to avoid paying valid insurance claims for highway crashes.

 Statute of Limitations for Filing a Highway Crash Claim in Atlanta

 A statute of limitations is a deadline for filing a lawsuit against another party.
 In most car highway crash cases in Atlanta, you have just two years from the date of the accident to file a lawsuit seeking compensation for your damages.
 If you miss the deadline, you lose the right to seek compensation through the court system.

 Some factors can change the deadline for filing claims.
 For example, if your claim involves a government agency or entity, you must file a notice of claim to preserve your right to file a lawsuit.
 The deadline for filing the notice of claim may be as short as six months from the date of the accident.

 It is generally in your best interest to talk to one of our lawyers as soon as possible after an accident.
 We calculate all deadlines in your case and monitor those deadlines to protect your legal rights throughout the case.

-Contact an Atlanta Highway Crash Lawyer for a Free Case Review
+Contact an Atlanta Car Crash Lawyer for a Free Case Review